 There are such a large variety of breastmilk storage options available to nursing mothers today.
 Storing your breastmilk may have seemed like a daunting task at first, but with the vast amount of information available at our fingertips - thanks to the internet - nursing fears should not be as crippling anymore.
 You can meet your baby’s nursing needs regularly, and you can find solutions for your breastmilk supply problems at the touch of a button.

-If you choose to express milk, then it is very important to make sure that you store the milk correctly.
-Here are some breast milk storage guidelines for breast milk expression and storage.
+If you choose to express milk, it is vital that you store the milk correctly.
+Below are some breastmilk storage guidelines for breast milk expression and storage.

-There are two main methods of expressing milk; by hand or by using a pump.
+There are two primary methods of expressing milk; by hand or by utilizing a pump.
 Many women find that expressing milk by hand is simpler than expressing using a pump and saves on the cost of the additional equipment.
-However, other women find it difficult to learn hand expression techniques and prefer to use a pump.
+However, other women find it challenging to learn hand expression techniques and prefer to use a pump.

 To learn these breastfeeding techniques, it can be useful to get some guidance from a trained breastfeeding adviser.
 Using a breast pump can also take some practice to get right.
-Whichever method you choose, it is important to make sure you are comfortable and that you have plenty of time.
+Whichever method you choose, it is imperative that you make sure you are comfortable and that you have plenty of time.
 A helpful tip is to drink a glass of water while you are expressing, as this encourages milk flow.